 CR also lets out a nasty, distorted one at the end of his camera recording.

 Shoot the Shaggy Dog: CR is shown to be dead, burned alive in the hopes that it will stop Slender Man from "spreading".
-Kate has become the Proxy, and may have killed Lauren with the very end of the Steam rerelease showing her drag Lauren's limp form away.
-The boy from the missing poster at the start is implied to have turned into some kind of monster, and Slender Man is still going strong.
+Kate has become a proxy, and, by the end, has been killed (or at least knocked out) - The boy from the missing poster at the start is shown to have turned into a monster, and Slender Man is still going strong.